iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README.md

 | MG (Minas Gerais) | 11,496 | R$20.62 | 4.10% |
 | SP (São Paulo) | 41,125 | R$15.15 | 2.21% |

-Acre against São Paulo is 13.8x the high-freight rate.
-Same geography as the delivery finding, measured in money instead of days.
+Acre has 13.8x São Paulo's rate of high-freight orders.
+The expensive states are in the remote north, the cheap ones in the industrial southeast — the same geography behind the delivery finding, measured in money instead of days.

 ### Nothing except delivery moves the review score: